Daniel-Bradbury/CommunityControllerPlus/README.md

 __I will not be giving out this key to anyone other than to CommunityController and their managers.__

 #### note: This is the base code.
 For any game-specific code visit the branches of this project.
+Branches will only be created if needed and if not, then the bot will just be using the base code